brandonkal/inkjet/README.md

 Currently, this is [unknown][windows_issue].
 I'm pretty sure the executor logic will need to be adjusted for Windows.
 Git Bash and Ubuntu on Windows have been reported to work but they are not actively being tested.

-### Is `mask` available as a lib?
+### Is `inkjet` available as a lib?

-`mask` was designed as a lib from the beginning and is accessible.
+`inkjet` was designed as a lib from the beginning and is accessible.
 However, it's very undocumented and will need to be cleaned up before it's considered stable.

 ### Where did the inspiration come from?

 I'm definitely not the first to come up with this idea of using markdown as a CLI structure definition.

 My frustrations with `make`'s syntax is what led me to search for other options.
 I landed on [just][just] for awhile which was a pretty nice improvement.
-My favourite feature of `just` is its support for other language runtimes, which is why `mask` also has this ability!
+My favourite feature of `just` is its support for other language runtimes, which is why `inkjet` also has this ability!
 However, it still didn't have some features I wanted like nested subcommands and multiple optional flags.

-At some point in my searching, I came across [maid][maid] which is where most of the inspiration for `mask` comes from.
+At some point in my searching, I came across [maid][maid] which is where most of the inspiration for `inkjet` comes from.
 I thought it was brilliant that markdown could be used as a command definition format while still being so readable.

 So why did I choose to rebuild the wheel instead of using `maid`?
 For one, I preferred installing a single binary, like `just` is, rather than installing an npm package with hundreds of deps.
-I also had a few ideas on how I could improve upon `maid` which is why `mask` supports multiple levels of nested subcommands as well as optional flags and positional args.
+I also had a few ideas on how I could improve upon `maid` which is why `inkjet` supports multiple levels of nested subcommands as well as optional flags and positional args.
 Also...
 I just really wanted to build another thing with Rust :)

-I also need to mention [clap][clap] and [pulldown-cmark][cmark] which are really the core parts of `mask` that made it so easy to create.
+I also need to mention [clap][clap] and [pulldown-cmark][cmark] which are really the core parts of `inkjet` that made it so easy to create.